 Seasonal changes in turbulence and nutrient availability are shown to shape microbial communities in the Red Sea.
-“A lot of the marine ecosystem is ultimately based on how microbes live and what they’re doing,” explains research scientist John Pearman, who undertook the study.
+“A lot of the marine ecosystem is ultimately based on how microbes live and what they’re doing,” explains research scientist John Pearman, lead author.
 “Knowing how microbes respond is important to understand how the ecosystem is going to function.”

 Led by marine scientists Susana Carvalho and Burton Jones, the research team found overall that diversity was greatest in the Southern Red Sea and lowest in the central region.
 However, communities varied across all regions and seasonally in both the North and the South.

 The Southern Red Sea had the lowest diversity during the fall, when high nutrient availability provided enough energy for larger plankton to grow, while low levels of turbulence minimized interactions with predators.
 As a result, these groups were able to dominate communities, diluting their richness.

 In the spring, higher turbulence levels made it easier for predatory zooplankton to find their prey and keep them in check, increasing the communities’ diversity.

 In the Northern Red Sea, nutrient levels remain lower throughout the year, but seasonal changes in turbulence altered the composition and structure of microbial communities, although the changes were smaller than in the South.

 These findings support a 15-year-old model linking community structure with physical factors, such as turbulence and nutrient levels.
 “The original study was based on phytoplankton communities, but we were able to target the whole microbial community through sequencing and show that the original theory is applicable to the whole planktonic community,” says Pearman.

 Despite the new support, the model remains a work in progress, with researchers incorporating the effects of additional factors, such as currents, as new data become available.